zacharyhezhi/Blueegg/README.md

 Built by Bootstrap

 ### Things to do:
-	- blueegg website project - Areas need the help from the CTO
+	blueegg website project - Areas need the help from the CTO

-	-Overarching
+	Overarching
 	• Font (Explanation: need the purchased font)

-	-[Footer]
+	[Footer]
 	• The contact forms(Explanation : the red arrow need to be replaced)

-	-Homepage
+	Homepage
 	[how blueegg work]
 	• First image has thinker/different colour border (Explanation: the first background image cover the whole card and the others cover half)